Emily-Feng/puiSpring2021/homework_6B/README.txt

 ● How did you overcome these challenges?
 3. What programming concepts did you learn as a part of the assignment?
 ● Illustrate at least 5 concepts with an example.

+REGRADE:
+- styling for javascript and CSS

+Bonus:
+- carousel on product detail page